Garment Spec Sheets for Apparel Brands in 2026

 4. Measurement specifications across sizes

 This is the section where most spec-sheet errors occur.
-Incomplete measurement tables, missing grading rules, or inconsistent tolerances produce variance in the produced garment.
+Incomplete measurement tables, missing grading rules, or inconsistent tolerances produce variance in the produced garment, and that variance shows up at QA inspection or, worse, at the retailer’s returns desk.

 5. Materials and trims